Grace-TA/IS2025/Week3_AI-Promt-IS-Edu.md

 -----

-"""
-Lab 30: (Comprehensive) Tell the AI: "Reviewing these 30 exercises, please summarize the 5 most important 'Prompt Engineering' principles, and provide a new example for each."
+### Lab 30: (Comprehensive) Tell the AI: "Reviewing these 30 exercises, please summarize the 5 most important 'Prompt Engineering' principles, and provide a new example for each."
-"""
+### Ans.:
 Based on these exercises, here are the 5 most important Prompt Engineering principles:

 1.  **Provide Role and Context**: Tell the AI *who it is*.